Xeboc/hegemon/README.md

 ### 6. Run the Ansible Playbooks

-First, make sure you’ve [got Ansible 1.9.3+ installed](http://docs.ansible.com/intro_installation.html#getting-ansible).
+First, make sure [Ansible] (http://docs.ansible.com/intro_installation.html#getting-ansible) 2.2+ is installed.

-To run the whole dang thing:
+To run the remote playbook:

-    ansible-playbook -i ./hosts --ask-sudo-pass site.yml
+    ansible-playbook remote.yml --ask-vault-pass -K

-If you chose to make a passwordless sudo deploy user, you can omit the `--ask-sudo-pass` argument.
+If you chose to make a passwordless sudo deploy user, you can omit the `-K` argument.

-To run just one or more piece, use tags.
+To run one or more piece, use tags.
 I try to tag all my includes for easy isolated development.
 For example, to focus in on your firewall setup:

-    ansible-playbook -i ./hosts --tags=ufw site.yml
+    ansible-playbook remote.yml --ask-vault-pass -K -t uwf

 The `dependencies` tag just installs dependencies, performing no other operations.
-The tasks associated with the `dependencies` tag do not rely on the user-provided settings that live in `group_vars/sovereign`.
+The tasks associated with the `dependencies` tag do not rely on the user-provided settings that live in `group_vars`.
 Running the playbook with the `dependencies` tag is particularly convenient for working with Docker images.

 ### 7. Finish DNS set-up

 Create an `MX` record for `example.com` which assigns `mail.example.com` as the domain’s mail server.

 To ensure your emails pass DKIM checks you need to add a `txt` record.
 The name field will be `default._domainkey.EXAMPLE.COM.` The value field contains the public key used by OpenDKIM.
-The exact value needed can be found in the file `/etc/opendkim/keys/EXAMPLE.COM/default.txt` and is also copied locally.
+The exact value needed can be found in the file `/etc/opendkim/keys/EXAMPLE.COM/default.txt`, which is also copied locally.

 Example: